 - We will be happy to answer all your questions during our counseling meeting with you.

-- GCC e-mail is used by EOPS office, your instructors, and many student services offices such as Financial Aid office to communicate with you, so it is very important to activate your e-mail account and check it regularly, otherwise you may miss out on important information as it may effect your EOPS/Financial Aid benefits/Academic standing.
+- GCC e-mail is used by EOPS office, your instructors, and many student services offices such as Financial Aid office to communicate with you, so it is very important to activate your GCC student e-mail account and check it regularly, otherwise you may miss out on important information as it may affect your EOPS/Financial Aid benefits/Academic standing.

 - EOPS website contains important program information on services and policies.
 We strive to keep the information up to date and accurate.
 If we make any changes/updates to the program, the first place you will see the information publicized is our website, so be sure to check it a few times during the semester for the latest updates.
 We also have twitter and Facebook accounts.
 If you wish to sign up for these, please go to the EOPS home page.